ucam-department-of-psychiatry/crate/docs/source/nlp/run_nlp.rst

 Therefore, in favour of NetLimiter_:

 - it's cheap (~$30/licence in 2019);
-- it provides a per-host unlimited-duration license;
+- it provides a per-host unlimited-duration licence;
 - if you're using Windows you're already in the domain of commercial software;
 - the cloud NLP facility of CRATE is the sort of thing you're likely to run on one big computer rather than lots of computers (so one licence should